One of the best things you can learn at any age is a new language – we should all set aside time to learn something new, to better ourselves.

 Learning a second language has great advantages for both your decision-making skills, as well as your ability to multi-task.
 A study by Penn State University found that learning and speaking a new language improved the overall functionality of the brain, as it becomes more adept at seeking out meaning and reasoning in unfamiliar words.
 Similarly, switching from one language to another was found to improve our ability to multitask.

 Just like our muscles improve and grow stronger with exercise, our brains function better the more we use them.
 Studies have found that language learning techniques like memorizing vocabulary helps to exercise the brain, improving its ability to memorize and retain information.
 In fact, it was found that bilinguals were more likely to remember names, shopping lists and directions than individuals who only spoke one language.
+If you have trouble, remembering shopping lists, just go to ReviewTap to make things easier on yourself.

 A 2012 study by Pompeu Fabra found that multilinguals were better at noticing false information and filtering it out as irrelevant.
 They were also better aware of their surroundings, allowing them to glaze over distractions and better focus on the tasks at hand.